Heat Transfer Today

 UPDATED: 09/18/2022

-This macro-enabled Excel workbook shows the calculation of a heat transfer coefficient for forced convection in rough pipes using the analogy between momentum and heat transfer.
-The Colebrook equation is used for the frictional pressure drop in non-smooth pipes and the Gnielinski correlation is used for the convection coefficient.
+This macro-enabled Excel workbook shows the calculation of a heat transfer coefficient for forced convection in rough pipes.
+It uses the analogy between momentum and heat transfer.
+The algoritm uses the Colebrook equation for the frictional pressure drop in non-smooth pipes.
+Meanwhile it uses the Gnielinski correlation for the convection coefficient.
 Inputs are the Reynolds number and relative roughness (ε/D) of the pipe.
-The Colebrook equation is implicit in friction factor and thus Excel’s solver routine is implemented.
-With the friction factor thus available, the Gnielinski correlation is used to find the corresponding Nusselt number (=hD/k).
+The Colebrook equation is implicit in friction factor and thus we implement Excel’s solver routine.
+With the friction factor thus available, we use the Gnielinski correlation to find the corresponding Nusselt number (=hD/k).

 Frictional pressure drop coefficient and Nusselt number as a function of Reynolds number and relative roughness for forced convection in rough pipes